ircam-ismm/sc-components/README.md

 ## Goal & Philosophy

-This is a rather opinionated library, which aims to propose practical and robust interfaces for practitionners in working and performance situations.
+This is a rather opinionated library, which primarily aims to propose practical and robust interfaces for practitionners in working and performance situations.
 Hence, it proposes different interaction modalities such as keyboard and MIDI control when possible, and pretty agressively bypass or override certain default browser's behaviours such as context menus, text-selection, etc.

 ## Usage